-It’s a little word with big meaning.
-If you are facing cancer, you should know that the University of Michigan Comprehensive Cancer Center is one of only 40 centers in the U.S. to earn the National Cancer Institute’s “Comprehensive” designation by meeting strict guidelines for clinical and laboratory research, testing of new therapies, and cancer prevention and control research.
+Cancer - it’s a little word with big meaning.
+If you are facing cancer, you should know that the University of Michigan Comprehensive Cancer Center is one of only 41 centers in the U.S. to earn the National Cancer Institute’s “Comprehensive” designation by meeting strict guidelines for clinical and laboratory research, testing of new therapies, and cancer prevention and control research.
 We are the only place in Michigan – and one of only a handful of cancer centers in the country – to provide true multidisciplinary cancer clinics in most cancer types.
 Each of these team of specialists offer one-stop access to comprehensive, cutting-edge treatment tailored for each type of cancer.

-Our Comprehensive Cancer Center is also a founding member of the National Comprehensive Cancer Network, a consortium of 21 premiere cancer centers formed to develop national guidelines to ensure consistent, high-quality, and cost-effective cancer care.
+Our Comprehensive Cancer Center is also a founding member of the National Comprehensive Cancer Network, a consortium of 25 premiere cancer centers formed to develop national guidelines to ensure consistent, high-quality, and cost-effective cancer care.